Compare Rates for Florida Car Insurance

 Yes.
 Any vehicle with a valid Florida license plate and registration is required to have Florida auto insurance for the entire registration period.
 If you spend half the year in another state, and you really don’t want to pay extra for insurance, you have the option of surrendering your license plate and registration when you leave, then re-registering when you return.
 Honestly, though, that seems like more trouble than it’s worth.
 You’re probably better off just buying cheap Florida car insurance and hanging onto it.

 Ready to see how much you can save?
-Compare Florida auto insurance options today and get multiple quotes for your vehicle.
+Read more on our Florida Articles Page or Compare Florida auto insurance options below and get multiple quotes for your vehicle.